Crisu83/foosball-app/docs/SETUP.md

 Setup
 =====

-This document contains instructions for how to set up this project.
+This document contains step-by-step instructions for setting up this project.

 ## Dev environment